uncodedlb/waprolb/_posts/2015-01-01--Meetup-Mon(skeleton).md

 ### TALKS THIS MONTH
-* Presenter Name - TITLE / TEASER of presentation
+* Presenter Name - TITLE or TEASER of presentation
-* Presenter Name - TITLE / TEASER of presentation
+* Presenter Name - TITLE or TEASER of presentation
-* Presenter Name - TITLE / TEASER of presentation
+* Presenter Name - TITLE or TEASER of presentation
 * TBD - interested in presenting?  [contact me](/about)

 Ful details of presentations below.